TascoGitGud/Fashion-Revenue-and-Marketing-Campaign-Analysis/README.md

   <img src="Images/Page_1.png" width="100%">
 </p>

-📌 **Analysis 1:**

-- **Observation:** May 2024 delivered solid top-line results - Total Revenue reached **4,773.55M VND** (+5.9% vs. last period), Total Orders grew 6% to 2,858, and ROAS held at **12.11**.
-The company deployed **82.7% of its marketing budget** (394M / 476M VND).
-Despite strong headline numbers, profit was highly volatile - multiple days in Weeks 1–2 recorded **negative Total Profit**, pointing to inefficient early-month spending.
-Direct Sales consistently drove 78–83% of daily revenue, with Ads Sales spiking toward month-end (up to 40%).
-The scatter plot confirms a linear positive relationship between Marketing Cost and Marketing-driven Revenue, validating that higher ad spend does return proportionally more revenue - when allocated correctly.

-- **Recommendation:**
-  - 🔴 **Investigate early-May profit losses.** Negative profit days in Week 1–2 need root-cause analysis - identify which campaigns or SKUs were running below breakeven and whether discounting or high COGS were the driver.
-  - 🟡 **Reallocate the remaining 17.3% budget strategically.** Rather than distributing evenly, concentrate residual budget on campaigns already proven to deliver ROAS above 12.
-  - 🟢 **Use the spend–revenue correlation to justify scaling.** The scatter plot provides clear evidence that incremental marketing investment yields incremental revenue - a strong data point for budget expansion proposals.
+**💰 Key Findings:**

+- Total Revenue for May 2024 reached 4,773.55M VND, representing a 5.9% increase compared to the previous period
+- Total Orders grew 6% to reach 2,858 orders, with ROAS (Return on Ad Spend) maintained at 12.11
+- The company deployed 82.7% of its total marketing budget (394M out of 476M VND)
+- Profit fluctuated significantly, with multiple days in the first two weeks showing negative total profit
+- Direct Sales consistently contributed 78–83% of daily revenue, while Ads Sales increased toward month-end (reaching up to 40%)
+- A positive linear relationship exists between Marketing Cost and Marketing-driven Revenue, demonstrating that higher ad spend produces proportionally more revenue when properly targeted

 ---